F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI

-We evaluate the performance of {\ffid} against established baselines such as Fidelity ({\fid}), ROAR~\citep{hooker2019benchmark}, and {\rfid}~\citep{zheng2023towards} across a wide range of sparsity levels, from 5\% to 95\% at 5\% intervals.
-Throughout our evaluation, we focus on three key Spearman rank correlations: ``MoRF vs. GT'', ``LeRF vs. GT'', and ``MoRF vs. LeRF''.
-It allows us to assess the methods' performance under various conditions, from highly sparse to nearly complete explanations.
-To provide a thorough analysis, we employ both macro and micro correlation metrics: \begin{itemize}[leftmargin=*] \item \textbf{Macro Correlation}~\citep{rong2022consistent,pan2021explaining,pmlr-v235-zhu24a}: We compute the AUC with respect to sparsity across the entire 5-95\% range for each explanation method.
+We evaluate the performance of {\ffid} against established baselines such as ({\fid}), ROAR~\citep{hooker2019benchmark}, and {\rfid}~\citep{zheng2024towards} across a wide range of sparsity levels, from 5\% to 95\% at 5\% intervals.
+Throughout our evaluation, we focus on three key Spearman rank correlations that measure how well different evaluation metrics align with ground truth and each other.
+Specifically, ``MoRF vs. GT'' measures how well $Fid^+$ rankings align with ground truth rankings when removing important features first, while ``LeRF vs. GT'' measures the correlation between $Fid^-$ rankings and ground truth when retaining important features.
+The ``MoRF vs. LeRF'' correlation assesses the consistency between $Fid^+$ and $Fid^-$ evaluations, where strong negative correlation indicates that features identified as important by one metric are consistently identified as important by the other.
+These correlations allow us to assess the methods' performance under various conditions, from highly sparse to nearly complete explanations.
+To provide a thorough analysis, we employ both macro and micro correlation metrics: \begin{itemize}[leftmargin=*] \item \textbf{Macro Correlation}: Following \citet{rong2022consistent}'s approach of evaluating overall explainer consistency, and inspired by the AUC-based aggregation methods in \citet{pmlr-v235-zhu24a} and \citet{pan2021explaining}, we compute the AUC with respect to sparsity across the entire 5-95\% range for each explanation method.
 The macro correlations are then calculated using these AUC values, providing an overall performance measure across all sparsity levels. \item \textbf{Micro Correlation}: To capture fine-grained performance differences, we calculate micro correlations at each sparsity level.
 In the main body of the paper, we report the averaged micro correlations across all sparsity levels, as well as the average rank of each method. \end{itemize}